As an Amazon Associate I earn from qualifying purchases.

 The thing I love most about this homemade hot cocoa mix is that it’s not too sweet.
 It’s the perfect balance of chocolate and sweetness, and if you’re feeling like it could be more chocolatey, add some chocolate syrup or use some sweetened almond milk.

-Cater your mix to your needs. and make it your best cup of cocoa ever.
+Cater your mix to your needs.
+And make it your best cup of cocoa ever.

 Just oneeee major point here: you’ve got to sift those ingredients.
 Cocoa tends to be very chunky, and tossing it into powdered sugar (which can also tend to clump up) is just going to make matters worse.